|Bruce Watson in Seattle. (All Andy photos)|

 |Mike sings (and jokes) while Jamie plays.|

---- I remember the DVD (Big Country's "Final Fling") and your son (then age 11) came out played air guitar at the end.
+--- I remember the DVD (Big Country's "Final Fling") and your son (then age 11) came out and played air guitar (actually, an uplugged mini guitar) at the end.
 What's it like having him side by side now, playing those classic riffs?

 Bruce: It's great, because Jamie lives with me.
 When he lives with me at home, I'm his dad and I follow him around and I turn off light switches because he leaves them on -- and he's my son.
 When he's out on the road, he's a band member, you know?